-Where a group of local councils is working together in partnership, the applicant should agree on cost-sharing arrangements before applying and provide letters of support from those councils outlining their financial commitment to the project.
-The contributions from all councils involved must total the amount required to meet the funding ratio contribution.
+Where a group of local councils is working together in partnership, the applicant should agree on cost sharing arrangements before applying and provide letters of support from those councils outlining their financial commitment to the project.
+All councils' contributions must total the amount required to meet the funding ratio contribution.